 Here’s why: Allendale Town is rich in the lead mining heritage of the North Pennine hills.
 There are several cafes in the Market Square and the Allendale Forge Studios offer an opportunity to buy high quality crafts made by local artists.

 15.52hrs dep Hexham Railway station (via Tyne Valley rail line)

 16.16hrs arr Haltwhistle

 NB: The journey from Haltwhistle to Hexham and reverse (breaking the journey in Haydon Bridge for the John Martin Heritage Trail) can be completed entirely by bus instead of train, if preferred.

 Nearest Tourist Information Centres:

-Situated in the heart of the market town of Hexham, Hexham Abbey is one of the earliest surviving Christian foundations in Britain.
-Originally a Benedictine Abbey, then an Augustinian Priory and the Parish Church of Hexham.
+Situated in the heart of the market town of Hexham, Hexham Abbey is one of the most-visited free attractions in the North East and has a new visitor centre, an interactive exhibition, cafe, and shop.